shopware5/devdocs/source/developers-guide/plugin-extension-by-plugin/index.md

 in our example we overwrite the build and the install methods.
- - The build method, to add a new parameter into the dependency container.
-Whenever you have the container for disposal you can call the parameter by:
+ - The build method, to add a new parameter into the dependency container. wherever you have the container available you can call the parameter by:

 ```php
 $this->container->getParameter('swag_extend_custom_products.plugin_dir');